plyush1993/Multistudy-experiments-with-Multiple-batches/README.md

 4).
 Unsupervised learning projection, clustering tendency validation and plots generating and saving.

 ## Contact:
-Please send any comment, suggestion or question you may have to the author (Mr. Ivan Plyushchenko), email: plyushchenko.ivan@gmail.com.
+Please send any comment, suggestion or question you may have to the author (Dr. Ivan Plyushchenko), email: plyushchenko.ivan@gmail.com.

 ## Citation:
 > [Plyushchenko, I.V., Shakhmatov, D.G. & Rodin, I.A.
 Algorithm of Combining Chromatography–Mass Spectrometry Untargeted Profiling and Multivariate Analysis for Identification of Marker Substances in Samples of Complex Composition.
 Inorg Mater 57, 1397–1403 (2021).](https://doi.org/10.1134/S0020168521140089)